Everything You Need to Know About Hypothecation

 Hypothecation makes it easier to qualify for a loan — particularly a loan for a lot of money — because the collateral makes the transaction less risky for the lender.

 For instance, hypothecation is the only way that most people are able to qualify for a mortgage.
-If those loans weren’t secured with collateral, lenders might have very steep eligibility requirements before they would pay out hundreds of thousands of dollars for a home on a piece of land!
+If those loans weren’t secured with collateral, lenders might have very steep eligibility requirements before they will pay out hundreds of thousands of dollars for a home on a piece of land!

 Unsecured loans, however, are possible.
 A personal loan is a good example.